cwhuang29/article-sharing-website/README.md

 1. Write down their emails in `config.yml`
 2. Setup web server
 3. Register with these corresponding emails on the website

+If you are a novice to the database with no idea about the many-to-many relationship, the `databases/bookmark.go` is a good example.
+I utilize many-to-many relationship to implement features such as searching articles with tags and bookmarking articles.

 ## Setup
 The credentials are stored in `config.yml`.
 Some of them are not yet implemented, but the most important fields are `app.httpPort`, `app.httpsPort`, `database`, and `admin.email`.
 If set `database.driver` to `sqlite`, then `database.host` and `database.port` can be ignored.